humboldt-cs/acarteas-research/wherearewe.md

 model: user
 username

-submission has an assignment and an author

-controller gives models to the view, which the view presents.

-manipulated.  the view then sends the modified view back to the controller, which then handles the modified model at that point.

-models don't know aobut views
-dmodels don't know about controllers

-views know about models
-a view should not know about a controller.

-the controller tells the view, but if the view needs to change it informs the controller its done processing.  like a submit button on a form. asks the controller, "what happens next?"

-we know our view is react ;  we can mock that up.  the view doesn't need to know about it.

-what would a view look like in react?

-next view is results?

-models should be abstracted.  not tied to any particular device; such as mongo..

-controller gets a pure object (poco) plain old code object.  it doesn't know how you get saved to the database.  "database, update this."

 use express to callback at the end of our node code and create a return to our model view.  research how to return data back to the view.